Once Upon a Time: Victorian Fairy Pictures

 "Spirit of Night," 1879, by John Atkinson Grimshaw.
 Oil on canvas; 32 1/2 inches by 48 inches.
 Private collection.
 (Public Domain)

 A number of great Victorian fairy paintings drew inspiration from sources other than Shakespeare’s play.
-John Atkinson Grimshaw (1836–1893) produced only a few fairy canvases, and they were primarily a vehicle for his lifelong study of the effects of light.
+John Atkinson Grimshaw (1836–93) produced only a few fairy canvases, and they were primarily a vehicle for his lifelong study of the effects of light.
 “Spirit of Night” is a prime example of his interest in iridescence, which he explored through experimentations with prisms and their colored light.

 In this painting, the fairy who was modeled by the actress Agnes Leefe, who posed for many of the artist’s works, wears a transparent veil.
-A Christie’s 2019 sale catalogue description for this painting states that the fairy “hovers above a village by the sea under a moonlit sky, the silvery light reflecting off the sea, her translucent skin and shimmers in all the colors of the rainbow on her opalescent wings.”
+A Christie’s 2019 sale catalog description for this painting states that the fairy “hovers above a village by the sea under a moonlit sky, the silvery light reflecting off the sea, her translucent skin and shimmers in all the colors of the rainbow on her opalescent wings.”
 It is the hazy, autumnal colored village that seems unreal, while the outlined fairy has a weighty presence despite her airy flight.

 In the L’Ecole, School of Jewelry Arts webinar “Precious Fairy: From Fantasy to Reality,” speaker Estelle Icart notes that the fluttering fairy in this painting seems to hover over a smoggy, perhaps polluted area.
 This would speak to the rapid industrialization of the time.
 Indeed, Grimshaw made a separate series of paintings of the Liverpool docks.
 However, this painting is also full of magical light, which directly emanates from the fairy who has a halo made of rays of light.
 It appears as if the moonlight reflected in the water comes from her wand.

-The painting did take a literary cue, not from Shakespeare, but from Romantic poet Percy Bysshe Shelley’s “To Night.”
+The painting did take a literary cue, not from Shakespeare but from Romantic poet Percy Bysshe Shelley’s “To Night.”
 Originally, there was a label attached to the painting that featured a quote from Shelley’s poem:

 Wrap thy form in mantle gray Star-inwrought!
 Blind with thine hair the eyes of Day; Kiss her until she be wearied out.
 Then wonder o’er city and sea and land, Touching all with thine opiate wand— Come, long-sought!